vesor/notes/opencv_compile.md

 ## Opencv 4.1.1
-To enable opengl, install qt-default and libqt5opengl5 using apt.
+To enable opengl, install qt-default (or qt5-default) and libqt5opengl5 using apt.
 And if can't download face_landmark_model.dat, download it manually and modify contrib/face/CMakeLists.txt
 WITH_PROTOBUF should be on to enable opencv_dnn